lmd-code/lmdjsutils/LmdStorage/README.md

 ---

-Lightweight wrapper for browser storage (`localStorage`/`sessionStorage`).
-Use a single storage item to store multiple values in key/value pairs.
+Lightweight wrapper for local storage (`localStorage`/`sessionStorage`).
+Use a single local storage item to store multiple values in key/value pairs.

 Data is represented as a `Map` object which is serialised and stored as a JSON string.
 This allows stored values to be any valid JSON data type instead of just strings.
 You can even store other `Map` objects, they are serialised and restored safely, the only requirement is that item keys must always be a string to be valid JSON.